Voice Masculinization

 ..

-In transgendered men, pitch can be lowered up to 2/3 of an octave or 8 notes (= approximately 60-75 hertz ±25-40 hertz) from their unplaced baseline voice.
-Not all clients get meaningful pitch reduction while others can achieve a significant amount.
+In cisgendered men, depending on where one’s voice starts out, as well as the extent of the lower vocal range and anatomy, pitch may be lowered up to 1/3 of an octave or 4 notes (approximately 20-25 hertz, ±5-15 hertz) from the unplaced baseline voice.
+Not all clients get meaningful pitch reduction while others achieve a significantly greater degree.

 If you look on the inside of a piano, the lower notes have strings that are thicker, longer and less tension.
 Human vocal cords vibrate in much the same way.
 The goal of masculinization voice surgery is to make the vocal cords act thicker, longer and less tense to vibrate at a slower frequency which equates to a lower pitch.
-To achieve this, voice masculinization surgery requires a transcervical ("incision in a neck crease") approach and takes about 2-2.5 hours in the operating room under sedation anesthesia.
+To achieve this, voice masculinization surgery requires a transcervical ("incision in a neck crease") approach and takes about 1-1.5 hours in the operating room under sedation anesthesia.
 Endoscopic-only surgery is not effective.

 The following examples represent AVERAGE results that a TYPICAL transgendered man undergoing voice masculinization could achieve.
 These examples aim to provide potential clients with realistic, achievable and reasonable expectations in most cases.
 In each example the client is first reading the "rainbow passage" (pre-operative) and then re-reading the same passage at least 3 months post-operative.
 Final results can never be guaranteed.
 PLEASE NOTE that we do NOT use our patients for advertising as is commonly done in other countries.
 We post a reasonable number of average outcomes rather than the best-of-the-best results advertised elsewhere.